influxdata/terraform-google-influx/modules/run-influxdb/README.md

 ## Quick start

-This script assumes you installed it, plus all of its dependencies (including InfluxDB itself), using the [install-influxdb module](../install-influxdb).
+This script assumes you installed influxdb, plus all of its dependencies (including InfluxDB itself), using the [install-influxdb module](../install-influxdb).

 This will: